fsalviati/NextJS-MongoDB-Project/README.md

 # Todo List integrated with MongoDB
-This project is a simple Wishlist application built using Next.js and TypeScript, with MongoDB as the backend database.
+This project is a simple Wishlist application built using Next.js and TypeScript, with MongoDB database.
 The application allows users to create, manage, and save their wishlists.

 Features
 * User-friendly Interface: Intuitive and responsive interface for an enjoyable user experience.